 Target Group and Requirements

-Each course in the program is open to students who have completed at least a year of econometrics at the PhD level, to professional economists, researchers and econometricians who work in government agencies, non-governmental organizations and in the private market.
+Each course/workshop in this program is open to participants who have completed at least a year of econometrics/statistics at the PhD level.
+These training workshops are of interest to graduate students, data analysts, research scientists, professional economists, researchers and econometricians/statisticians who work in government agencies, non-governmental organizations and in the private market.

 Credits

-The text for each class will be announced prior to the class and will include a text book and/or a reader consisting of a collection of papers.
+The text for each training-workshop will be announced prior to the workshop and will include a text book and/or a reader consisting of a collection of papers.

 Daily Schedule